FusionAuth/fusionauth-site/site/_posts/2023-03-09-react-example-application.md

 Currently, the following flow is implemented:

-{% include _image.liquid src="/assets/img/blogs/react-example-application/fusiondesk-flow.png" alt="The ticket flow inplemented in FusionDesk" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/react-example-application/fusiondesk-flow.png" alt="The ticket flow implemented in FusionDesk" class="img-fluid" figure=false %}

 If the ticket is open and the user is an `agent`, the user can mark the ticket as `solved`.